LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 indicator: both
 ---

+{% comment %}

+THIS IS USED IN FUNCTION'S LOG MESSAGE AS https://developers.liveperson.com/liveperson-functions-getting-started-monitoring.html#limitations
+IF YOU CHANGE THE NAME, MAKE SURE THAT THERE'S A REDIRECT TO THIS URL.

+{% endcomment %}

 We will introduce you to all the available monitoring features and tools on this page.

 ### Email Reporting